REFLECTIVE INSIGHT #028 - DON’T TRADE AWAY OUR LAND OR OUR FUTURE: T.W. RATANA’S POTATO, FLOUR, AND SUGAR WARNING

 REFLECTIVE INSIGHT #027 - RUA KĒNANA - BUILDING THE HEAVENLY PĀ AT MAUNGAPŌHATU

-In the misty, rugged heart of the Urewera, there is a story of hope and heartache that every one of us should hold close.
-It’s the story of Rua Kēnana Hepetipa and the community he built at Maungapōhatu.
-Following the guidance of the Spirit and the prophecies of Te Kooti, Rua led his people—the Iharaira—away from the distractions of the world to build a "City of God" right on the slopes of the sacred mountain.
+In the misty, rugged heart of the Urewera forest, there is a powerful story of hope and heartache that every single one of us should hold close to our hearts.
+It is the story of Rua Kēnana Hepetipa and the beautiful, safe community he built for his people at Maungapōhatu.
+Following a deep spiritual guidance and the older prophecies of Te Kooti, Rua led his followers, known as the Iharaira, away from the distractions and pressures of the outside world.
+Together, they cleared the bush to build a dedicated city of God right on the steep slopes of their sacred mountain.

 Read More